chelffey/about-chelffey/create-new-app.md

 8. Check your github settings > pages.
 If it is not already deploying, make sure to set `branch = gh-pages` and save.
 Wait a minute or two, and your page should be deployed!

+### Install Eslint and Prettier

+Download the vscode extensions, `Prettier - Code Formatter` and `Eslint` if they are not already there.

+1. Follow most of these instructions to [configure Eslint](https://www.geeksforgeeks.org/how-to-configure-eslint-for-react-projects/)

+2. Follow most of these instructions to [configure Prettier](https://khalilstemmler.com/blogs/tooling/prettier/#:~:text=Configuring%20Prettier%20to%20work%20with%20ESLint&text=With%20ESLint%20and%20Prettier%20already,these%20two%20packages%20as%20well.&text=eslint%2Dconfig%2Dprettier%20%3A%20Turns,Prettier%20rules%20into%20ESLint%20rules.)

+### Add Routing

+If you wish to have multiple pages on your website, you will need to set up routing.

+I suggest watching the first 6 minutes of [this video](https://www.youtube.com/watch?v=Ul3y1LXxzdU&ab_channel=WebDevSimplified) for an up-to-date react-router-dom v6 explanation of routing.

+> Make sure not to follow any instructions that involve `<Switch>` - this is from v5 and is outdated.

 ## Development

 In the project directory, you can run: